hapv3/neural-compiler/docs/neural_ai_full_support_implementation_plan.md

 ### 7.12.
 Elementwise Quantization

-The current raw INT8 Add and Mul wrappers are not sufficient for generic TFLite quantization.
-Runtime v2 commands must carry complete quantization parameters.
+Elementwise lowering is model-pattern driven.
+The backend does not promise generic TFLite Add or Mul semantics, broadcasting, or arbitrary per-axis quantization.

 Add: